 Next you'll move from focusing on relationships between people, to relationships between people and their environments.
 Drawing on real life examples you will consider the impact of organisational and political contexts on service experiences in health and social care.
 You will think about what we can do – either as providers or receivers of those services – to make them more effective.

 Having considered the practical context within which services exist, in the final block you'll reflect on the ethical context of health and social care practice.
 This will involve reflecting on personal values and ethical practice, legislative requirements around safeguarding, and the value of learning from experience.

-At the end of each block of study you will complete an enquiry-based learning activity where you are provided with a case-study scenario and a task to complete.
+Each block of study ends with a guided enquiry where you are provided with a case study scenario, some background context, and a set of tasks to complete.
 Working either alone or in collaboration with other students these activities provide perfect opportunities for you to apply your new knowledge and skills in a safe environment with the support of your tutor and your fellow students.